• Skip to primary navigation

 Author: PFB Staff Writer

 In Python, you can access a file by using the open() method.
-However, using the open() method directly requires you to use the close() method to close the file explicitly.
-Instead, you can create a context using the with Open statement in python.
-It returns a file object, which has methods and attributes for getting information about and manipulating the opened file.
+However, using the open() method requires you to use the close() method to close the file explicitly.
+Instead, you can create a context using the with Open statement in Python.
+In this article, we will discuss how we can automatically open, read, and close a file using the with statement and the open() function in Python.

 Table of Contents